woohyeok-choi/mariadb-galera-cluster/README.md

     attachable: true
 ```

-Docker compose above has two different services (but same image), cluster-doner and cluster-joiners.
+The Docker compose above has two different services (but same image), cluster-doner and cluster-joiners.
 The doner is responsible for initial setup for Galera clusters.
 So, you should set its replica to **only one**.
 The joiners are joined to a cluster after the doner competes initial setup.
 The number of its replicas should be equal to or greater than 2 (meaning that the number of nodes in your cluster should equal to or greater than 3).

 ## Environment variables

 * (require) **GALERA_CLUSTER_NAME**: the name of your galera cluster
 * (require) **GALERA_DONER_SERVICE**: the service name of the doner of Galera Cluster.
 * MYSQL_USER, MYSQL_PASSWORD: same as MariaDB's [Docker image](https://hub.docker.com/_/mariadb/)
-* **MAXSCALE_USER**, **MAXSCALE_PASSWORD**: Maxscale account info. when you want to use Maxscale.
+* **MAXSCALE_USER**, **MAXSCALE_PASSWORD**: Maxscale account when you want to use Maxscale.
+  * If you want to Maxscale DB load-balancer with this image, please see my Maxscale Docker [image](https://github.com/woohyeok-choi/mariadb-maxscale)